How Much Does It Cost to Build a Dry Bar in Your Home?

-This May Also Interest You: How Much Does a Home Theater Cost?
+This May Also Interest You: Build-A-Bar Workshop: How to Install a DIY Dry Bar

 Prefab Base Cabinets

 A base cabinet is a perfect place to store bottles, board games and anything else you need for leisure-time fun.
 You can build a cabinet by yourself, but you can speed things along by purchasing a prefabricated unit that’s ready to install.
 Not long ago, you’d have had to work with a custom cabinet company to get your hands on one of these, but these days, you can find them at your nearest home improvement retailer.
-An unfinished two-door base cabinet made from plywood or particle board can cost about $120 at Lowe’s or The Home Depot.
+An unfinished two-door base cabinet made from plywood or particle board starts at about $120 (CAD 165) at The Home Depot, for example.

 Unfinished cabinets are a popular choice for DIYers.
 Besides the cost-savings and simplification of the installation process, they allow you to get creative with the paint and wood staining options.
 You can create a truly unique look that matches your style or the room’s aesthetics.
 You can also glitz things up with hardware finishes of your choice.

 Butcher Block or Granite Countertop?